Isabel Allende talks about migration, life, aging and love | Federal News Network

 AP: You have been an immigrant for most of your life.
 Where have you found the biggest sense of belonging?

 ALLENDE: California is where I’ve lived the longest, but when you ask me where I am from, I tell you I am from Chile.
 And I wasn’t even born in Chile!
 I spent only part of my childhood there, but apparently those years marked me so much that I feel Chilean.
-But, if you ask me about my roots, I would say that my roots are in my memories, in the books that I’ve written, in the people that I love.
+But, if you ask me about my roots, I would say that my roots are in my memories, in the books that I’ve written, in the people that I love, those few that surround me that are very close to me.
+They are my roots.

 AP: Speaking of Chile, it seemed one of the most stable countries in Latin America.
 Suddenly we’ve seen its streets covered in flames and tear gas.
 How do you explain this?

 ALLENDE: I think the Chilean situation, that seems so unexpected, could bring very positive transformation.
 Over the years, the indignation of the people has grown, and it exploded with the rise of the Metro by the equivalent of 15 cents of a dollar, more or less.
 But people were outraged, and they expressed it.
 What is going to happen?
-Vary good things can come out of this, or a terrible leader can rise and lead the country into chaos.
+Very good things can come out of this, or a terrible leader can rise and lead the country into chaos.
+We are on a tight rope and we can go in any direction.
+But it is a fascinating process because there are no leaders, no political parties, no ideology.
+It is anger, nothing else.

-AP: What do you miss most about the Chile of your childhood and youth?
+AP: What do you miss the most about the Chile of your childhood and youth?

 ALLENDE: Look, the Chile of my childhood doesn’t exist.
 I wrote a book titled “My Invented Country” precisely because the country of my memory doesn’t exist anymore.
 I don’t miss anything because I did not have a happy childhood by any means.
 But the years I worked as a journalist in Chile were the years when I had my two children, was just married, those were happy years in which I felt that I was participating, that I belonged.
 All that ended the day of the military coup (in 1973).
 In 24 hours the country changed.
 Forces that always existed but that we didn’t see coming emerged, and it became a fascist dictatorship.
 How did that happen without us noticing?
 I don’t know.
 That’s why today’s situation in Chile scares me, because it can go either way.

 AP: The love story in “A Long Petal of the Sea” is somewhat unconventional, starting with a marriage arranged for survival reasons.
-What has been your most unconventional love?
+You have always been open about your love life.
+What has been your most unconventional love to date?

-ALLENDE: I have had three husbands, but maybe my most unconventional relationship was when I fell in love with an Argentine musician and I left my family, I left my children, my husband, and went after him to Spain.
+ALLENDE: Oh my God, what a weird question.
+I have had three husbands, but maybe my most unconventional relationship was when I fell in love with an Argentine musician and I left my family, I left my children, my husband, and went after him to Spain.
 I mean, that was absolutely crazy and I regret it very much.
 I regret it because I inflicted a lot of pain in my children.
 It took a lot for them to forgive me.
 That was my least conventional love, but now I am also in an unconventional situation having fallen in love at 74 and marrying at 77.
+It’s a little odd, isn’t it?

+AP: A few years ago, you said you would write an erotic novel, but only after your mother passed away.
+It is well known that you start a new book every Jan.
+8. Can you tell us what you started writing about and if it has anything to do with that plan of yours?

+ALLENDE: It does not have to do with the erotic novel because my mom took so long to die that now I am too old to even remember eroticism!
+(Laughs).
+I now find it rather ridiculous.
+I started writing something, but it does not have form yet because I am promoting this novel.

 ALLENDE: I am very moved by the affection from the readers, and the way they write to me fills me with emotion and warmth.
-But when I’m told that I have sold 75 million copies, that happens in another circle, in a different dimension that doesn’t touch my private life. … I live in a tiny, one-bedroom house, I drive a small car, I have two ordinary dogs, (rescued) from the Humane Society, of course.
+But when I’m told that I have sold 75 million copies, that happens in another circle, in a different dimension that doesn’t touch my private life.
+The effort of writing a book is the same regardless of how many copies you sell, the only thing that changes is that, when I write something, I know that there are going to be editors interested.
+That is the only thing that I have gained with this story of celebrity.
+Nothing else!
+I live in a tiny, one-bedroom house, I drive a small car, I have two ordinary dogs, (rescued) from the Humane Society, of course.
 My life is still the same.
+From the income I receive, a substantial part goes to the (Isabel Allende) Foundation, which invests in the empowerment of women and girls.
+That is way more interesting than buying a bigger house.

 Follow Sigal Ratner-Arias on Twitter at https://twitter.com/sigalratner.